ManasaM2002/finalyearproject.github.io/README.md

 Application link:
        http://localhost:8084/VeriDedup/

-PROJECT STATEMENT
-• The owner of the data and service provider may have trouble protecting user data from harmful intent if sensitive data is hacked or made public.
-• The proposed solution involves updating ciphertext records for duplicate files using re-encryption keys.
-• These keys enable the cloud server to generate converted ciphertexts, ensuring secure data access for users.

 OBJECTIVES
 • The project aims to create a secure system for managing the data on cloud server.
 • It focuses on implementing a scheme for secure deduplication and recovery,